 See the best of Africa, from its magnificent craters, dune-filled deserts and spectacular waterfalls, to its colonial cities and beautiful beaches.
 Game drive through Chobe and Etosha National Park, explore the waterways of the Okavango Delta, relax on the beaches of Lake Malawi and end your adventure on the idyllic island of Zanzibar.
 Family Departures Available

 Cape Town - Cederberg.
-Leaving Cape Town, we take a township tour (2018 departures only) before we head around Table Bay and travel north to a picturesque campsite, surrounded by wine farms in the Cederburg Area.
+Leaving Cape Town, we head around Table Bay and travel north to a picturesque campsite, surrounded by wine farms in the Cederburg Area.
 This afternoon we sample some of the nectar of the gods with included wine tasting after taking a short walk in the surrounding vineyards to explore the exquisite views of the Cederberg Mountains.

 Overnight: Cederberg | Lunch, Dinner